Skip to Content

 The three-year old sleep regression can present itself in a number of ways, including:

-Here’s a good sample 3-year-old schedule with a one-hour nap.
-If you think your toddler needs a little more naptime, you can extend it to 1.5 hours.
-If you think they need less time, you can cut it back.
+Here’s a sample 3-year-old schedule with a one-hour nap.
+If you think your toddler needs a longer nap, you can extend it to 1.5 hours.
+If you think they need less time, cut it back.

 3 Year Old Sample Nap Schedule